 Assets are derecognised on disposal (including disposal through a non-exchange transaction) or when no future economic benefits or service potential are expected from its use or disposal.
-Where assets exist that have reached the end of their useful life yet they pose potential liabilities, the assets will not be derecognised until the obligations under the potential liabilities have been settled.
+Where assets exist that have reached the end of their useful life, yet they pose potential liabilities, the assets will not be derecognised until the obligations under the potential liabilities have been settled.
 When to recognise and derecognise land is based on control, not only legal title.
+When a decision has been taken by Council to dispose of land, there is no need to transfer the land to inventory.

 The carrying amount of the asset and the net disposal proceeds (or cost of de-commissioning and/or disposal of the asset) shall be included in the surpluses or (deficits) for the year when the item is derecognised.
 PPE that are associated with the provision of basic services cannot be disposed without the approval of Council.